-LIT 3626 (3) Hawaiʻi and the Pacific in Film
+Hawai'i and the Pacific in Film

-This class offers a general introduction to popular, art, indigenous and non-fiction films focused on Hawai'i and the Pacific.
+This class offers a general introduction to popular, art, indigenous and nonfiction films focused on Hawai'i and the Pacific.
 Particular emphasis is given to the shifting cultural and rhetorical contexts of films, and to their social impact on the Pacific region and beyond.
 Pre: Any 2000-level literature course; or WRI 1150 and WRI 1200.

-LIT 3630 Biography
+Biography